alexandrucruceanu/image-converter/cline_docs/codebaseSummary.md

 - Refinement of file details display, including output size comparison.
 - Addition of placeholder UI elements and JS functions for future features (format-specific controls, sharing, map).
 - Introduction of a progress bar simulation.
-- Codebase located in the `1.0.2` directory.

-## Recent Significant Changes (v1.0.2)
+## Recent Significant Changes
 - **BMP Conversion:** Implemented BMP file generation using a custom JavaScript function (`canvasToBMPBlob`) that manually creates the necessary file headers and pixel data from the canvas.
-Replaced the placeholder in `formatConverters`.
-- **ICO Conversion (Basic):** Implemented basic ICO file generation (single 32x32, 32-bit image) using a custom JavaScript function (`canvasToICOBlob`) that manually creates the necessary file headers and pixel data.
-Replaced the placeholder in `formatConverters`.
+- **ICO Conversion (Basic):** Implemented basic ICO file generation (single 32x32, 32-bit image) by manually constructing the file headers and pixel data using a helper function (`canvasToICOBlob`).
 - **Format Controls Activation:** Added logic to the `formatSelect` event listener to display the corresponding format-specific control section (`#bmpControls`, `#icoControls`) and hide others when the format selection changes.
 - **GPS Map Display:** Replaced Google Maps with Leaflet.js and OpenStreetMap tiles.
-Added Leaflet CDN links to HTML.
 Updated `showLocationOnMap` function in JavaScript to use Leaflet API for map initialization, view setting, tile layer, and marker management.
-Removed Google Maps `initMap`.
 - **Sharing Functionality:** Added Share button to HTML.
 Implemented Web Share API logic in JavaScript to share the converted file, with fallback to sharing the app URL.
-- **RAW File Support:** Attempted integration of `libraw-wasm` for decoding RAW files.
-Paused due to persistent API usage errors.
-The current code reflects the latest attempt using the factory -> new instance -> instance methods pattern.
+- **RAW File Support:** Integrated `libraw-wasm` for decoding RAW files.
+The `LibRaw` class is imported from `node_modules/libraw-wasm/dist/index.js` and directly instantiated.
+The `open()` and `imageData()` methods are used to process the RAW file buffer and retrieve image data.
+- **Material Design Styling:** Implemented a sleek and modern UI using Material Design principles, including updated typography (Roboto font), elevation (box-shadows), and refined component styling.
+- **Two-Column Layout:** Restructured the main content area to display input preview/details on the left and output preview/details on the right, with responsive stacking on smaller screens.

 ## User Feedback Integration and Its Impact on Development
 - (No specific user feedback integration noted in the current codebase analysis).